Waste prevention tips

-In your travels around campus, going to classes, going to the library, or taking a lunch break, keep in mind these simple ways to reduce the amount of waste you generate along the way.
+In your travels around campus, going to classes, going to the library or taking a lunch break, keep in mind these simple ways to reduce the amount of waste you generate along the way.

 - Copy articles double-sided when possible and request double-sided printing at copy centers.

-- In libraries, only make copies of materials that you really need, and use machines properly to avoid misprints (this saves you money too).
+- In libraries, make copies only of materials that you really need, and use machines properly to avoid misprints.
+(This saves you money, too.)

-- Print single-spaced for drafts and save the required double spaced copies for the final version only (Print Preview can tell you if you are within the page limits).
+- Print single-spaced for drafts and save the required double spaced copies for the final version only.
+(Print Preview can tell you if you are within the page limits.)

-- Take some of the printing paper that's been printed on one side, and re-use it for taking notes or as scrap paper instead of using new paper.
+- Take some of the printing paper that's been printed on one side, and reuse it for taking notes or as scrap paper instead of using new paper.

-- Save files and e-mail messages electronically, and don't print out a hard copy of everything.
+- Save files and email messages electronically, and don't print out a hard copy of everything.

 A major waste item in offices is paper.
 Fortunately, there are plenty of opportunities to reduce the amount of paper used.
 Using less paper also saves your department money.
 Here are some tips:

 - Store information on disks rather than on hard copy.
-(This saves space in your filing cabinets too!)
+(This saves space in your filing cabinets too.)

-- Route items around the office or post them on a bulletin board for everyone to see, instead of making separate copies for each person.
+- Route items around the office or post them on a bulletin board for everyone to see instead of making separate copies for each person.

 - Use both sides of the paper before recycling it.
-Set printers and copiers to default to double sided-printing or copying.
+Set printers and copiers to default to double-sided printing or copying.
 Fill an extra paper tray with paper that has already been printed on one side to use in printing draft documents.
 Use scrap paper for taking messages or writing notes before recycling it.

-- If you MUST use paper, choose paper that can be recycled and paper that is made from recycled content.
+- If you must use paper, choose paper that can be recycled and paper that is made from recycled content.

 - Before discarding any office supplies, check around and see if anyone else could use them.
 Establish a mini waste exchange in your office using a storage closet or cabinet.
 Let others know that they should check the waste exchange for office supplies before buying new supplies.

-- Use e-mail instead of paper for sending messages.
-Resist the temptation to print out hard copies of e-mail messages.
+- Use email instead of paper for sending messages.
+Resist the temptation to print out hard copies of email messages.

 - Reuse Campus Mail envelopes if you need to distribute information on campus.
-(For large mailings, obtain envelopes from nearby offices rather than buying brand new ones).
+(For large mailings, obtain envelopes from nearby offices rather than buying brand new ones.)

-- Provide re-usable coffee mugs for visitors.
+- Provide reusable coffee mugs for visitors.
 Use mugs and silverware instead of disposable cups and plastic/wood stirrers.
 Purchase sugar and creamer in bulk, rather than individually wrapped portions.

-- Avoid "Junk Mail" by notifying companies that send you unwanted mail.
-Ask companies that you do business with to NOT sell or trade your name.
+- Avoid "junk mail" by notifying companies that send you unwanted mail.
+Ask companies that you do business with to not sell or trade your name.

-Materials Recycled on Campus
+Materials recycled on campus

-- WE DO NOT recycle paper cups, plastic food containers and plastic bags.
+- WE do not recycle paper cups, plastic food containers and plastic bags.